gk199/Run3-HCAL-LLP-Analysis/FakeRate/ReadMe.md

 Split by fractional track pT and jet electron energy fraction.

 TODO: lots of duplicated code between prediction and measurement, need to clean this up!

+TODO: change tree names automatically based on highMET or LLPskim